-I believe the Community stands as a model for the conduct of relations between states in Europe and offers a powerful example of how ancient wrongs and animosities can be overcome by new forms of cooperation and trust.
-Moreover, at this time when old certainties are crumbling, the Community can be a powerful source of stability and continuity in a changing Europe.
+I believe the Community stands as a model for the conduct of relations between states in Europe and offers a powerful example of how ancient wrongs and animosities can be overcome by new forms of co-operation and trust.
+Moreover, at this time, when old certainties are crumbling, the Community can be a powerful source of stability and continuity in a changing Europe.

-The post-war years bequeathed a legacy of bitterness to Europe, with a divided Germany and a sundered continent.
+The post war years bequeathed a legacy of bitterness to Europe with a divided Germany and a sundered continent.
 East and West faced each other in ideological conflict.
-The drab oligarchies of the East could only be sustained by the denial of basic freedoms and ever fiercer represstion.
-When many least expected it and against all hope, change has begun to sweep the regimes of the East, change brought about by new thinking and by the political and economic contradictions inherent in those systems of government.
-Above all, change has been wrought by the frustration and anger of peoples who for too long had been denied what was theirs by right, whose dignity had too long been trampled, whose spirit had too long been crushed.
-We have been privileged to witness extraordinary and inspiring scenes: men and women gathering in the ancient cities of Eastern Europe demanding that they be heard, demanding that they be treated with respect.
-We have shared in their joy as they found new freedoms and as the old tyrannies collapsed before the tide of popular will.
-We have seen the powerful cast down and those who had been outcasts chosen to lead free peoples.
+Now, change has been wrought by the frustration and anger of peoples who for too long had been denied what was theirs by right, whose dignity had too long been trampled, whose spirit had too long been crushed.
+We have been privileged to witness extraordinary and inspiring scenes; men and women gathering in the ancient cities of Eastern worse than the oppressor.

-To an Irishman who, in his lifetime, has led people in the streets in mass non violent protest against the denial of basic civil rights, who with my party stedfastly uphold the democratic process in a society where the taking of human life is seen by some as the only means of change and by others as the means of upholding the status quo, where the doctrine of an eye for an eye leaves blindness in its wake, such scenes cannot fail to be deeply moving.
-The silent dignity of masses of people gathered in non-violence will bring about more change and will expose in minutes more repression than years of gunfire and bloodshed.
-Those who use the methods of the oppression tend to end up worse than the oppressor.
 I bring with me today a symbol of past divisions and present realities.
 I have it here.
 Yes, it is a piece of a wall, but it is not from the wall on which the people of Berlin danced and which they helped to tear down.
-It is a piece of the "Belfast Wall", taken from one of the many walls that have been built to separate divided communities throughout the city.
-While barriers between peoples are crumbling across a continent, even as we speak another such wall is being built in Belfast and has been given by some the grotesque name of "peace-line", as if the bleak desolation created in parts of that city after twenty years of violence could be described as peace.
+It is a piece of the 'Belfast Wall,' taken from one of the many walls that have been built to separate divided communities throughout the city.
+While barriers between peoples are crumbling across a continent, even as we speak another such wall is being built in Belfast and has been given by some the grotesque name of 'peace-line,' as if the bleak desolation created in parts of that city after twenty years of violence could be described as peace.

 This lump of concrete reminds us that while walls may separate people, the real barriers cannot be seen because they exist in the hearts and minds of the people themselves and are built of hate and violence and fear.
 They are barriers which can only be overcome when we overcome our fears and have the courage to trust one another and to learn to accept and respect our differences.
-They are also a challenge for in reality they were built by past attitudes and the challenge is, if those walls and what they represent are to fall, to re-examine those past attitudes, all of them.
+They are also a challenge for in reality they were built by past attitudes and the challenge is if those walls and what they represent are to fall, to reexamine those past attitudes, all of them.